Andrew Jamieson

-Prof Andrew Jamieson CE FRSE (1849–1912) was a Scottish engineer and academic author.
+Andrew Jamieson (1849–1912) was a Scottish engineer and academic author.

 Life

 He was born in October 1849 in Grange in Banffshire in northern Scotland the son of Rev George Jamieson DD, minister of St Machar's Cathedral, and his wife, Jane Wallace.
 He went to school at the Gymnasium in Old Aberdeen.
 He was apprenticed to Hall, Russell & Company, shipbuilders in Aberdeen, around 1864, at its foundation.
 He then studied Mathematics and Engineering at Aberdeen University.

 From 1880 to 1882 he was President of the Institute of Engineers and Shipbuilders in Scotland (IESIS).
 From 1880 to 1887 he was Principal of the Glasgow College of Science and Arts.
 At this time he lived at 38 Bath Street in Glasgow.
 In 1887 he accepted the role of Professor of Engineering at the West of Scotland Technical College.

 In 1882 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Thomson, Lord Kelvin, Fleeming Jenkin, John Gray McKendrick, and George Chrystal.

 In 1902 he was the consultant engineer on the electrification of Glasgow tramways.

 He died at 16 Rosslyn Terrace in Glasgow on 4 December 1912.